 Complications From Crush Injuries

-There are two main complications from crush injuries that may lead to permanent and severe damage.
+Two main complications from crush injuries may lead to permanent and severe damage.
 They are as follows:

-- Compartment syndrome occurs when there is increased pressure in an arm or leg, causing serious damage to muscles, nerves, blood vessels, and tissue.
+- Compartment syndrome occurs when increased pressure in an arm or leg causes serious damage to muscles, nerves, blood vessels, and tissue.
 Severe cases will require amputation of the limb to prevent further tissue death.

-- Crush syndrome occurs when the damaged tissue starts producing harmful byproducts like lactic acid and potassium and these chemicals enter the victim’s bloodstream.
+- Crush syndrome occurs when damaged tissue starts producing harmful byproducts like lactic acid and potassium, which enter the victim’s bloodstream.
 Also known as rhabdomyolysis, crush syndrome may lead to renal (kidney) failure and heart arrhythmia when the chemicals interact with the victim’s blood.

 Many Crush Injury Patients Need Psychological Support

 Crush injuries are often quite severe.
 If the victim experiences tissue death, an amputation of the affected limb will be necessary to preserve life and prevent subsequent infection.
 Rehabilitation therapy tends to be long and slow.
-If the victim is adjusting to the amputation of one or more body parts, he or she will need psychotherapy to help cope with permanent injuries like limited mobility or problems with dexterity.
+Suppose the victim is adjusting to the amputation of one or more body parts.
+In that case, he or she will need psychotherapy to help cope with permanent injuries like limited mobility or problems with dexterity.
 Victims may also not be able to work in their field because the injured body part is needed to perform his or her job tasks.

-Crush Injury Patients Need Long-Term Pain Management Plan
+Crush Injury Patients Need a Long-Term Pain Management Plan

 Our Chicago Crush Injury Attorneys Can Help